Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 ---

-[X] - The "Sign Up", "Create Course", and "Update Course" screens display validation errors returned from the REST API [] - The "Course Detail" screen renders the course description and materialsNeeded properties as markdown formatted text [X] - Provided HTML and CSS is used and the important aspects of the app generally resemble the mockups
+[X] - The "Sign Up", "Create Course", and "Update Course" screens display validation errors returned from the REST API [X] - The "Course Detail" screen renders the course description and materialsNeeded properties as markdown formatted text [X] - Provided HTML and CSS is used and the important aspects of the app generally resemble the mockups

 ---